-The first week in June is National CPR/AED Awareness Week.
 Sudden cardiac arrest is one of the leading causes of death in the United States, and it can happen to anyone, anytime, anywhere and at any age.
 During a sudden cardiac arrest, the body's heart function ceases – abruptly and without warning.

 “You never know where, when or who may need it, but having that knowledge and being secure in those skills is golden,” said Portland resident Vicki Trotter, who is newly certified in CPR and has already put her skills to good use.

 Cardiopulmonary resuscitation, more commonly known as CPR, is administered by giving alternating chest compressions and rescue breaths to an individual if their heart or their breathing has stopped.
 Automated external defibrillators, or AEDs, located prominently in many public places, are portable devices that can check an individual’s heartbeat and administer an electric shock to the heart if necessary.

 Correctly administered CPR can keep someone alive until defibrillation (restoration of the normal heartbeat with the use of an AED) or medical help can be sought.
 With each minute defibrillation is delayed, a person's chance of survival decreases by ten percent, and with the average response time for 9-1-1 being eight to twelve minutes, CPR can truly be a lifesaver.

 Trotter took a CPR course in January 2017, and performed CPR on her daughter's friend when he collapsed.
 As soon as the boy fell to the ground, Trotter immediately jumped into action and directed her daughter to call 9-1-1.
 The operator told her to begin compressions and told her that by the six-hundredth one, paramedics would be there to help.